Get Bit By The "Love Bug" This Valentine's Day

 Hughes Exterminators Shares Their Top Five Most Lovable Bugs

 Every February as Valentine’s Day draws near, romance fills the air and we are reminded to show our love and appreciation for those we hold dear.
-Hughes Exterminators, a local pest and termite control company wants you to save some of that love for a few special insects that are cute, romantic and are even quite beneficial!
+Hughes Exterminators, a local pest and termite control company, wants you to save some of that love for a few special insects that are cute, romantic, and even quite beneficial!

-1. Ladybugs: A perennial favorite, Ladybugs again top the list.
-Not only are these insects adorable and thought to bring good luck, they provide a sustainable solution to keeping real pests out of your garden since they feed on aphids, which are known to harm plants.
+1. Ladybugs: A perennial favorite, ladybugs again top the list.
+Not only are these insects adorable and thought to bring good luck, but they also provide a sustainable solution to keeping real pests out of your garden since they feed on aphids, which are known to harm plants.

-2. Fireflies: Fireflies are the ultimate love bug, using their soft glow like candlelight to attract new mates and what could be more romantic than collecting them on a warm summer night.
-Fireflies are usually found in humid climates, especially near ponds, streams and marshes.
+2. Fireflies: Fireflies are the ultimate love bug, by using their soft glow like candlelight to attract new mates.
+What could be more romantic than collecting them on a warm summer night?
+Fireflies are usually found in humid climates, especially near ponds, streams, and marshes.

 5. Honeybees: There are many reasons to love this beneficial bug.
-Honeybees are social in nature and produce a yummy sweet treat we all enjoy!
-Additionally, they pollinate beautiful flowers, many that are given at Valentine’s Day and more than 100 different crops across the United States, including apples, squash, soybeans, and nuts are pollinated by these sweet bugs.
+Honeybees are social in nature and produce a yummy, sweet treat we all enjoy!
+Additionally, they pollinate beautiful flowers, many that are given at Valentine’s Day; more than 100 different crops across the United States, including apples, squash, soybeans, and nuts are pollinated by these sweet bugs.